 The 1:Button Studio in the Magrath Library can produce higher quality videos of your lectures just by entering your email address.
 It records you and your laptop screen and then emails you a link to download the footage when you're done.
 It gives you a full screen video of yourself, a fullscreen video of your screen, a talking head/screen side by side video and a picture in picture video with the slides as full and the talking head in the corner.
 All of these have the same audio and can be edited together later.
 They just ask that you schedule your use of the studio in advance.

-Moodle 3.2 and Canvas now have a beta version of Kaltura Capturespace that is available to use right inside the learning management system.
-Use your already existing Kaltura videos or create and upload videos on the spot.
+Canvas can now embed Kaltura Media right inside the learning management system.
+Use your already existing Kaltura videos or create and upload videos on the spot using microphone and webcam.
+When editing a page, assignment or quiz, click the Kaltura icon in the rich content editor to access your Kaltura videos.

-Also in trial at the University of Minnesota is Screencast-O-Matic.
-This software gives you the abillity to record any part of your screen and then crop and cut the video later.
+Screencast-O-Matic gives you the abillity to record any combination of your screen, webcam and voice to create narrated presentations.
 You can also save the files as mp4's locally to your computer.

-If you're using the U of MN version of Microsoft Powerpoint 2016 you can record videos of your slides using the Powerpoint software.
+If you're using the UMN version of Microsoft Powerpoint 2016 you can record videos of your slides using the Powerpoint software.

 - Click the "Insert" tab in the menu bar and select "Screen Recording" in the Media area